Growing Roots: Creating Sustainable Adventure Experiences with Trees

 Custodianship, guiding, unusual wildlife photography, Tamara Griffiths and Phil Knott

 This session follows the structure of weeks to come.
 The first part is conceptual and the second part is practical.
 In the conceptual section we investigate aspects to consider for successful guiding outdoors and thematically relate this back to Slow tourism, experience economy, eco economy and multifunctionality from week one.
-The practical section focuses on key points for delivering a unique, at home, wildlife photography experience to stimulate understanding of local biodiversity.
+We consider interpretation of nature as a social construct.
+The practical section focuses on key points for delivering a unique, at home, wildlife photography experience with moths, to stimulate understanding of local biodiversity.

 Week three